NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Namespaces/namespaceRivet_1_1Cuts.md

 ---

-title: "Rivet::Cuts"
+title: 'namespace Rivet::Cuts'
-summary: "Namespace used for ambiguous identifiers. "
+description: "Namespace used for ambiguous identifiers. "

 ---